kitnato/neverquest/README.md

 ## Skills

-Skills are acquired from caravan crew and can either be activated or passive.
+Skills are acquired from caravan crew and can either be activated `TODO` or passive.

 ### Activated skills